 Ian: An interesting connection there.
 It makes you wonder whether they perhaps wanted to have some way of listing in on your calls.
 Just to see what contacts there were going on with the West.

-For every house that had to be kept, what they call the “house book” or some kind of registry, when you had visitors, they had to sign in.
-I don’t think we ever did that when we had visitors, but at least it was officially required.
+For every house that had to be kept, what they call the "house book" or some kind of registry, when you had visitors, they had to sign in.
+I do not think we ever did that when we had visitors, but at least it was officially required.
 And after the wall came down, that family who was running this registration within our house, they came to my parents saying,, just before I think they said summer 88 or something like that.
 So it must have been shortly before I was called.
 There were these strange people and asking things about Steffen and,, things about you.
 And so apparently the Stasi did some checks.
-I don’t know.
-It’s in relation to my to my service there.
-Again, I didn’t find anything in my files.
-Actually, now that we’re talking, I think my parents were checking their files as well.
+I do not know.
+It's in relation to my to my service there.
+Again, I did not find anything in my files.
+Actually, now that we're talking, I think my parents were checking their files as well.
 And they did not have anything either.
-So either way, it’s I don’t know.
+So either way, it's I do not know.

-Ian: You were potentially in quite a sensitive role here because you’re working on the communications.
+Ian: You were potentially in quite a sensitive role here because you're working on the communications.
 For a major command post of the of the East German Army.
-For me, I guess it wouldn’t be surprising that they did do some further checks on you.
+For me, I guess it would not be surprising that they did do some further checks on you.

 Steffen: It's possible.